rekmus/silgy/README.md

 ## Why Silgy

 - **Speed** − response measured in µ-seconds, compilation around one second, boot in a fraction of a second.
+Even for simple hosting it's faster than anything else, because all the statics are read into memory on startup.
 - **Safety** − nobody can ever see your application logic nor wander through your filesystem nor run scripts.
 It has build-in protection against most popular attacks.
 - **Small memory footprint** − a couple of MB for demo app − can be easily reduced for embedded apps.
 - **Simple coding** − straightforward approach, easy to understand even for a beginner programmer ([jump to Hello World](https://github.com/silgy/silgy#hello-world)).